|or, an Inspirational Story, and How It Has Grown…|

 another twelve years of life (and apparently of storytelling) still ahead of him.

 The story on the previous page assigns him a marvelously inspirational role at the Battle of Concord Bridge.
 It’s also thoroughly implausible, in a startling variety of ways, just like a whole lot of surviving accounts of that epochal day.
 I include this item both for its inspirational value and also to illustrate the attitude of respectful caution with which we should always approach such faith-promoting tales.
 Many of them (not this one) could be literally true.
 But they tend to exist in many versions, for solid reasons of patriotic psychology.
 Nobody really knows the facts, although we can and must weigh comparative plausibilities.
 May we engage ourselves to penetrate to the truth beyond fact, as we are given the grace to do so?

 It behooves us to exercise particular care in evaluating people’s accounts of their own exploits or those of their heroes.
 Especially old storytellers.
 I know at first hand the seduction of “Wouldn’t that make a better story if…?”
-This patriotic anecdote, however phony from a purely factual standpoint, still reflects powerful feelings that prevailed among those who sacrificed to build our nation in its first century.
+This patriotic anecdote, however phony from a purely factual standpoint, still reflects powerful feelings that prevailed among those (and their children) who sacrificed to build our nation in its first century.
 I’m not alone, I think, in regretting the attenuation of that power in its third.